simeoncloud/Baseline/README.md

 It is not currently possible to use Network Level Authentication when using Remote Desktop to connect from a non-Azure AD joined device to an Azure AD joined device.
 Removing the requirement for Network Level Authentication will not prevent clients from trying to negotiate Network Level Authentication if they support it.
 That means that Windows clients that are not joined to the same Azure AD as the host must explicitly add 'enablecredsspsupport:i:0' in the .rdp file when connecting to prevent attempts to pre-authenticate.

-## MSGraph\DeviceManagement\GroupPolicyConfigurations\Functionality - Microsoft Edge Configuration.json
+## MSGraph\DeviceManagement\GroupPolicyConfigurations\Baseline - Functionality - Microsoft Edge Configuration.json
 *Intune > Devices > Configuration profiles (Profile Type = Administrative Templates)*

 **What does this do?**